awslabs/benchmark-ai/executor/README.md

 # Path where the dataset is stored in the container FS
 path = "/data/tf-imagenet/val"

+[custom_params]
+# Set to create cloudwatch dashboard with this name and will populate it with metric described in output
+dashboard = "Anubis_dashboard"
+# AWS region
+region = "us-east-1"

 # 5. Output
 [output]
 # [Opt] Custom metrics descriptions